axismaps/axis-jekyll/_guide/univariate_00_choropleth.md

 ---
 layout: guide
 title: Choropleth Maps
+slug: choropleth
 nav: Guide
-category: univariate
+categories: univariate
+order: 300
 ---

 ![]({{site.baseurl}}/media/guide/choropleth.jpg)

 ### When to Use

-You can use a choropleth maps when your data are **(1)** attached to enumeration units (e.g., counties, provinces, countries), **(2)** [standardized to show rates or ratios](../standardizing-data) (never use choropleth with raw data/counts), and **(3)** you have a continuous statistical surface, in other words, you could conceptually measure the phenomena anywhere in space (n.b. 'zero' is still a valid measurement).
+You can use a choropleth maps when your data are **(1)** attached to enumeration units (e.g., counties, provinces, countries), **(2)** [standardized to show rates or ratios](../data/standardizing-data) (never use choropleth with raw data/counts), and **(3)** you have a continuous statistical surface, in other words, you could conceptually measure the phenomena anywhere in space (n.b. 'zero' is still a valid measurement).
 For example, _number of people_ is a count and not appropriate for choropleth maps; _number of people per square mile_ is a ratio and is a continuous statistical surface (even if it drops to zero over uninhabited places, every location has a data value) and, thus, is appropriate for choropleth maps.

 Example datasets appropriate for choropleth maps: